WeStOn2000/WeStOn2000/README.md

-**##WELCOME!**

-**Welcome to my GitHub, where code and occasional chaos come together! ☕💻 I'm Weston, a full stack JavaScript developer, navigating the world of web development with React, Node, and a sprinkle of SQLite magic.
+**Welcome to my GitHub, where code and occasional chaos come together!**
-Feel free to dive into my projects, where you'll find everything from slick UIs to well-tested APIs (and maybe a bug or two I’m pretending to not see 👀).
-Whether you're here to explore, collaborate, or just see what I’m up to—enjoy the ride!**

-**P.S.
-I’m always learning, so buckle up—it’s going to be fun! 🚀✨**

-**Full Stack JavaScript Developer | Open to Work Immediately**
+**Full Stack JavaScript Developer**

 Hi!
-I'm Weston Rwigema, a dedicated and passionate Full Stack JavaScript Developer based in **Ottawa, Ontario, Canada**.
+I'm Weston Rwigema, a dedicated and passionate Full Stack JavaScript Developer.
 I specialize in building dynamic, scalable web applications using modern technologies like **React**, **Javascript**, **Node.js**, **Express**, and **SQLite**.
 With a strong foundation in both front-end and back-end development, I am eager to bring my skills to a collaborative team and take on new challenges.

----

 ### 🚀 Skills and Technologies